srcshelton/gentoo-ebuilds/README.md

     * With modifications to upstream ebuild and init script
 * ~~net-analyzer/ntopng~~
     * ~~Remove some of the more onerous limitations from the community edition, use source from `3.0-stable` branch rather than `3.0` tag~~
+* net-analyzer/openbsd-netcat
+    * Add dev-libs/libbsd as a build dependency
 * net-analyzer/speedtest-cli
     * Remove unnecessary run-time dependency on dev-python/setuptools
 * ~~net-analyzer/suricata~~